Daniellv-git/student/navigation/about.md

 Here is what I did at those places

-- 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
+- 🏫 In my younger days I went to stone ranch elementry school.
-- 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
+- 🏫 For middle school I went to Oak Valley
-- 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79
+- 🎓 Glendale CA Commnity College, UCLA Extension, LA Wilshire Comp
 - ⛪ England, London Missionary for Church of Jesus Christ of Latter-day Saints '79 to '81
 - 💼 Culver City, Glendale CA founder at Ashton-Tate, original PC's dBase 2 and 3 '82 to '87
 - 🎓 Eugene Oregon Undergraduate CompSci Degree at University of Oregon (Go Ducks!)
 '89 to '91